ronaldoussoren/pyobjc/docs/supported-platforms.rst

 is tested regularly on the current release of macOS using the Python installers on `www.python.org <https://www.python.org/downloads/macos/>`_.

-PyObjC supports the Python versions that are supported by the CPython core developers when the major release of PyObjC was released (generally in October), and will add new versions of Python when they come available.
+PyObjC supports the Python versions that will be supported by the CPython core developers uhtil the next the major release of PyObjC will be released (generally in October), and will add new versions of Python when they come available.

 Currently PyObjC supports Python 3.10 upto and including 3.14.
 Python 3.15 (alpha) is supported experimentally.